 3. Insufficient Training and Reskilling of End-Users

 A number of firms learned that investment in training and reskilling the employees were higher than expected.
-Most ERP implementation comes with deadlines that need to met.
+Most ERP implementation comes with deadlines that need to meet.
 As a result, there is hardly enough time to train most people and give them skills they need to reach the satisfactory performance state.

-4. Lack of Ability to Recruit and Retain Qualified Systems Developers
+4. Lack of Ability to Recruit and Retain Qualified Systems, Developers

 Many of the organizations found it difficult to recruit and retain good ERP specialists because the market rates for these people are high.
 The developers of biggest market share ERP vendors like SAP, Oracle, Microsoft Dynamics and Infor are in high demand and moves from one consultancy project to another.
-So not finding a in-house ERP specialist could be significant ERP implementation risk.
+So not finding an in-house ERP specialist could be significant ERP implementation risk.

-5. Inability to Obtain Full-Time Commitment of Employee to project Management and Project Activities
+5. Inability to Obtain Full-Time Commitment of Employee to Project Management and Project Activities

 Similar to point 2, it might be difficult to get managers and employees to commit to project management roles because they may be uncertain about what responsibilities will still be open to them once they are transferred back to their positions.